We’re sorry, but GBIF doesn’t work properly without JavaScript enabled.

 Description

 The William and Lynda Steere Herbarium of The New York Botanical Garden holds a collection of more than seven million preserved specimens.
-All plant groups – flowering plants, conifers, ferns, mosses, liverworts, and algae, as well as fungi and lichens - are represented in the Herbarium collection, which is particularly strong in specimens from the Western Hemisphere.
-Digitization of all groups is underway, with more than 4.2 million specimens barcoded and 3.6 million imaged.
+All plant groups – flowering plants, conifers, ferns, mosses, liverworts, and algae, as well as fungi and lichens - are represented in the collection, which is particularly strong in specimens from the Western Hemisphere.
+Digitization of all groups is ongoing, with ±4.7 million specimens barcoded and ±3.8 million imaged.

 Taxonomic Coverages